jeffery-do/jeffery-do.github.io/notes/git_pipeline.md

-# 8 git Commands I Show Every Beginner
+# 8 Git Commands I Show Every Beginner

 “Those who fail to remember the past are condemned to repeat it.” - George Santayana